There are many types of devastation in the world.

-LU Send Now mobilizes and trains students to meet immediate relief needs around the world.
+LU Serve Now mobilizes and trains students to meet immediate relief needs around the world.

-As the humanitarian relief arm of the university, LU Send Now is committed to serving the physical and spiritual needs of those who have experienced an unexpected disaster.
+As the humanitarian relief arm of the university, LU Serve Now is committed to serving the physical and spiritual needs of those who have experienced an unexpected disaster.

-LU Send Now mobilizes students quickly and empowers them as relief workers when catastrophes arise.
+LU Serve Now mobilizes students quickly and empowers them as relief workers when catastrophes arise.
 Trip costs are covered by the university.

 - Has formed relationships with established aid organizations.